Skip to content

 • X11 display server (for visualization)

-• Holoscan SDK 3.7.0 or later (automatically provided in container)
+• Holoscan SDK 3.7.0 or later (automatically provided in containers)

 ./holohub test surgical_scene_recon --verbose